My latest exhibition is a celebration of the end (nearly) of lockdown and a homage to Manchester, my city.

 I’ve missed Whitworth Street, Canal Street and Oldham Street.
 I’ve missed Market Street, but much less.
 I’ve missed the grandee that is Castlefield and the upstart that is New Islington.
 I’ve missed sitting on my stool sketching.
 Have I missed Piccadilly Gardens?
 Probably not.

 I’ve missed the pizza at HOME.
 I’ve missed the cycle path home.

 They say cities will change.
 They say we’ll use them less and Zoom more.
 Not me.
 I’ve missed Manchester.
-I’ll be glad to be back.
+I’m glad to be back.